How to Make a Frankincense and Rose Beauty Balm at home

 Why This Combination Works

 This formulation is a rounded blend of nourishing, rejuvenating and protective ingredients.
 The beeswax and shea butter bring heavy emollients that add a rich and creamy base.
 They also offer an occlusive layer which shields the skin from environmental aggressors.
 Grapeseed oil and the frankincense infusion add lightweight hydration and skin -repairing benefits.
-The scent from rose maroc and the frankincense infusion add functionality and luxury to this balm, making it a joy to use.
+The scent from rose maroc and the frankincense infusion add a sensory luxury to this balm, making it a joy to use.

 How to Customize Further